keneojiteli/KeneOjiteli/README.md

 <!--- 🔭 I'm constantly improving my knowledge on everything related to **DevSecOps Engineering (implementing start-left / shift-left mentality in the SDLC)**-->
 - 🔭 I'm constantly improving my knowledge on everything related to **DevOps, Security, and Cloud**

-- 🌱 I have  experience working with **DevOps Technologies and securing CICD pipelines**
+- 🌱 I have  experience working with **DevOps/Cloud--Native Technologies and securing CICD pipelines**

 <!--- 👯 I’m looking to collaborate on **Cloud-Native Projects and contribute to Open source**-->
-- 👯 I’m looking to take a deeper dive into **Cloud-Native and contribute to Open source**
+- 👯 I’m  currently working on and documenting **End-to-end Cloud-Native projects**

 - 📫 How to reach me **kenechukwuojiteli@gmail.com**